 MSc / Postgraduate Diploma in the Biodiversity and Taxonomy of Plants

 An informed understanding of plant diversity and resources has never been more important.
-Environmental surveys and effective conservation strategies depend upon detailed knowledge of plants in their habitats.
+Environmental surveys and effective conservation strategies depend upon detailed knowledge of plants and fungi in their habitats.
 To communicate such knowledge accurately and effectively, hands-on training is required in plant taxonomy, the discipline devoted to plant diversity, relationships and nomenclature.

 RBGE offers collections-based biodiversity research opportunities across a wide spectrum of organisms and geographical regions.
 This diversity, coupled with the RBGE’s world-leading research in different continents, provides an unrivalled masters programme in plant biodiversity.